internalfx/regrid-benchmark/README.md

 # regrid-benchmark
-A benchmarking tool for ReGrid
+Some ugly scripts for simulating workloads on ReGrid.